Standard of Information

 Publication Creation and Quality Control Process

-Orchid follows the principals of The Information Standard and accepts its aims to improve the quality of health related information provided to the public.
+Orchid endeavours to provide relevant and accurate information in line with Information Standard Guidelines and aims to improve the quality of health related information provided to the public.

 Our publication process includes proofreading by a designated member of staff for typographic or grammatical errors, consistency of terminology, adherence to house style, etc. as well as review by two medical professionals qualified and working in the relevant field.
 Professional and patient feedback is taken into account during the initial publication of a document and at subsequent reviews.